peerlibrary/meteor-reactive-publish/README.md

 queries to disable reactivity for a specific query, or use [`Tracker.nonreactive`](http://docs.meteor.com/#/full/tracker_nonreactive)).
 It will also automatically enable [server-side autorun](https://github.com/peerlibrary/meteor-server-autorun).
 All this might break some existing server-side code which might not expect to be reactive.
+Inspect locations where your code or packages you are using already (before using this package) call `Tracker.autorun` on the server.
+In most cases this occurs only in the code which is shared between client and server.

 While documents are send to the client only once and in later reruns of computations only changes are send, the server side still has to make a new query and compute a diff what to send for every rerun, so this approach is suitable for reactivity which is not common, but you still want to support it.
 For example, queries with reactive permission checks often will not change during the life-time of a query because permissions change rarely.
-But if they do, a user will see results reactively.
+But if they do, a user will see results reactively and immediately.

 Consider also optimizing your `autorun`s by splitting them into multiple `autorun`s or by nesting them.
 You can also use [computed fields](https://github.com/peerlibrary/meteor-computed-field) to minimize propagation of